 So this website is to provide information and to raise awareness but to also give hope.
 I felt alone for many years lost in the dark cocoon of Birth Trauma and PTSD but I found I could break free and find the light again.
 It’s been a long bumpy road but it is possible to Unfold Your Wings, breaking free and find YOU again.

 If you would like to read more about my journey you can find my story on

 Signed Emma Jane

-I also founded of the Beyond Birth Trauma to give hope of healing.
+I founded also Beyond Birth Trauma to give hope of healing based on my journey and what helped me.
 I am part of the amazing #Matexp campaign to improve maternity experiences.
-I am a Postnatal Doula and work for the NHS in infant feeding both in neonatal and community.
+I am a Postnatal Doula, mindfulness and CBT practitioner and work for the NHS in acute and community maternity services.
 I am a Solihull approach practitioner, including trauma and have training in mental health first aid.
-I help with developing PNMH services/pathways, training to show the effects of birth trauma and public speaking to help raise awareness and show how I am trying to use my experience to make a difference.
-I also run a Birth Reflections Service for families.
+I help with developing PNMH services/pathways and training to show the effects of birth trauma and use public speaking to help raise awareness.
+I am trying to use my experience to make a difference, by initiating change in services and policy both locally and nationally.